 Explanation:

-This C++ program's objective is to figure out how big the largest plus sign ('+') in a given binary matrix is when it only contains ones.
-After that, it initializes arrays first and stores the maximum consecutive ones to the left, right, top, and bottom of each cell in the matrix.
-These arrays are filled by iterating through the matrix and updating the counts of ones that follow in each direction.
-At Last, using the central cell and four arms of length (n - 1) in each direction, the program determines and returns the size of the largest plus sign.
-Returning zero means that there isn't a plus sign to be found, meaning that the maximum size is zero.
+The purpose of this C++ program is to determine the size of the largest plus symbol ('+') that consists of only ones within a provided binary matrix.
+The program commences by initializing arrays and recording the maximum consecutive ones to the left, right, above, and below each cell in the matrix.
+These arrays are populated through an iterative process of traversing the matrix and updating the counts of adjacent ones in each direction.
+Subsequently, utilizing the central cell and four arms extending (n - 1) units in each direction, the program computes and outputs the size of the largest plus sign.
+If the output is zero, it signifies that a plus sign cannot be identified, indicating that the maximum size achievable is zero.